 For years, we’ve been deep in a homelessness crisis fueled by stagnant wages for low-income neighbors, increasing housing costs, decades of federal disinvestment, ongoing racial disparities, and the pain and trauma left by cycles of poverty.

-Since early 2015 alone, rents in our community have risen 20 times faster than the median income, to more than $1,100 a month for a one-bedroom apartment, according to survey data from Multifamily NW.
-Meanwhile, nearly 20,000 people in Multnomah County rely on federal disability checks that top out at $735 a month.
+Since early 2015 alone, rents in our community have risen much faster than the median income, to nearly $1,400 a month for a one-bedroom apartment in Portland, according to survey data from Multifamily NW from fall 2021.
+Meanwhile, more than 21,000 people in Multnomah County rely on federal disability checks that top out at $794 a month.

 For minimum wage workers, rent increases since 2005 have cost thousands of dollars in real income and made it more difficult to tend to other basic needs.
 A broken-down car or a sudden medical bill isn’t just an inconvenience for neighbors in those straits.
 It’s lost income.
 It’s debt.
 And it’s potentially a path to unemployment and homelessness.